September 12th, 2016

 If you are traveling to Italy for an Italian vacation any time soon, then you’ll probably be enjoying doing some research on what to see and do when you are here.

-But, it also pays to do a little more research on the culture and in particular Italian etiquette.
-After living and working here in Italy, running our Italian tours and Italian holiday company since 1999, we have built up an understanding of expectations around etiquette in Italy and how to help visitors to Italy understand the differences in Italian culture.
-These tips on Italian etiquette for visitors to Italy will help you get ahead with the locals and make the most of your time here:
+It pays to do a little more research on the culture and in particular Italian etiquette.
+After living and working here in Italy, running our Tours in Italy and Italian holiday company since 1999, we have built up an understanding of expectations around etiquette in Italy and how to help visitors to Italy understand the differences in Italian culture.
+These tips on Italian etiquette for visitors to Italy will help you get ahead with the locals and make the most of your time here!

 During your Italian vacation, it’s not necessary to tip.
 In some countries like the USA, or on some holidays like cruise vacations you will be expected to tip.
 But it is not the case on an Italian vacation.
 In many cases a service charge will already have been added to your bill or incorporated in the price.
 But a tip is not necessary for things like a coffee, a taxi ride etc. Italians rarely tip and only do so when the service has been really exceptional or when it makes sense to leave the change – ie if you gave the waiter/ess 60 Euros for a 59 Euro bill and you don’t want them to have to come all the way back to your table with change.